 What has changed is the explosion in popularity of using BNPL.
 With companies like Klarna, Clearpay, and Laybuy targeting the younger generations with the ease at which they can buy online.
 These companies usually offer a couple of options.
 The first is to buy your chosen item, and then take up to 30 days to pay in full.
 If you do this, then no interest is charged.
 Klarna makes their money by charging the retailers for using them as a payment processor.
 The second option is to pay in equal instalments, sometimes referred to as 'slices' over 6-36 months.

 Whether or not Klarna affects your credit score depends on which option you use.
 Where Klarna offers the chance to pay in full after 30 days, they perform a soft credit search, rather than a hard search.
 In this instance, lenders can not see that the search has taken place and any missed payments are not reported to credit reference agencies.

 Taking the option to pay over 6-36 months sees Klarna carrying out a hard credit check and you entering into a regulated credit agreement.
 This means that any late, or missed payments would be reported, as would details of you managing and maintaining your payments.

-So yes, Klarna can affect your credit score, but that’s not necessarily a bad thing; assuming that you manage your account correctly, keeping up to date with your payments, Klarna and other BNPL providers can have a positive impact on your credit score.
+So yes, Klarna can affect your credit score, but that's not necessarily a bad thing; assuming that you manage your account correctly, keeping up to date with your payments, Klarna and other BNPL providers can have a positive impact on your credit score.
 Ensuring that you have budgeted correctly and can afford any repayments is key.
-Our ability to ensure that you have a regular monthly income can make it easier for you to budget and work towards improving, or maintaining, your credit score.